alehander42/fugazi/README.md

 #fugazi

-a simple gem providing a dsl for defining class fields
+A simple gem providing a dsl for defining and initializing class fields

 ## example